minad/consult/README.md

     the `"filter-string"` is passed to the *fast* Emacs filtering to further narrow down the list of matches.
 This is particularily useful if you are using an advanced completion style like orderless. `consult-grep` supports preview.
+If `consult-project-root-function` is configured and the function returns non-nil, `consult-grep` searches the current project directory.
+    Otherwise the `default-directory` is searched.
+If `consult-grep` is invoked with prefix argument, you can specify the directory manually, i.e., `C-u M-g r`.
   * `consult-find`, `consult-fdfind`, `consult-locate`: Find file by matching the path against a regexp.
+Like `consult-grep` either the project root or the current directory is used as root directory for the search.
 The input string is treated similarly to `consult-grep`, where the first part is passed to find, and the second part is used for Emacs filtering.
 Note that `find` uses wildcards, e.g. enter `*consult*`, to find all files containing the string "consult".
 In contrast, fdfind uses regular expressions.

 ### Compilation errors